thorstel/Advent-of-Code-2017/README.md

 ## Overview

+The program expects the input files to be available as `inputs/Day{01-25}.txt` relative to the location of the executable.
+The CMake install target will place the executable in the root folder of the repository (running it from there will work out of the box).
+If you're running the program from somewhere else (Visual Studio solution for example), you'll have to copy the "inputs" folder to the appropriate location.

+**Command Line Options:**
-- Running the executable without any arguments will simply execute the solution for each and every day.
+- Running the executable without any arguments will simply execute all solutions.
 - `1` to `25` can be used as command line arguments to only execute the solution(s) of the respective day(s).
-- The argument `b` can be used to invoke a small 'benchmark'.
+- The argument `b` can be used to run a small 'benchmark'.
 This will execute each solution 100 times and determine minimum, maximum, and average run time.